hyperledger/fabric-samples/test-network/CHAINCODE_AS_A_SERVICE_TUTORIAL.md

 Depending on your directory, and what you need to debug you might need to adjust these commands.

 ### Building the docker image
 The first thing needed is to build the docker image.
 Remember that so long as the peer can connect to the hostname:port given in the `connection.json` the actual packaging of the chaincode is not important to the peer.
-You are at liberty to adjust the dockerfiles given hgere.
+You are at liberty to adjust the dockerfiles given here.

 To manually build the docker image for the `asset-transfer-basic/chaincode-java`